 Recovery is not a straight line.
 Some days look almost normal.
 Others feel off from the moment your loved one wakes up.

 The difference usually comes down to structure.
-When medication changes are accounted for and the rest of the day stays on schedule, things go smoother.
+When medications that cause falls are accounted for in the daily schedule, and the rest of the day stays consistent, things go smoother.
 When something slips, even something small, the rest of the day feels harder than it should.

 For some families, that plan stays inside the family.
 For others, Homewatch CareGivers of Bergen County becomes part of the routine for a while, helping the day feel more stable while recovery is still uneven.